opencog/atomspace/opencog/query/README.md

    prove that the equation 5 = 2 + 3 holds (is satsified, modulo the
    theory of addition), while 7 + x = 3 + x is false (not satsifiable).

+ * Queries can also test for term-absence, i.e. to reject matches when some portion of the template pattern is present.
+This is confusingly similar to the concept of "negation", but is subtly different: absence of a term is not the same as falsity.
+In particular, there is no "law of the excluded middle" (it simply does not make sense for term absence) and so the matching algorithm can be said to implement a form of "intuitionistic logic".

 Subgraph Isomorphism Discovery
 ------------------------------